2020 - 2021

 For the few new buildings, the Group has worked with master architects capable of ensuring that the structures represent not the occupation of the territory but the construction of the landscape.
 These buildings are designed to harmonize with the territory that hosts them, without creating imbalances.

-In 2015, the Group launched a three-year investment plan aimed at upgrading and reorganizing the entire manufacturing structure in order to preserve our artisanal know-how, support the technological development of the production processes, and improve the quality of the work environment.
+In 2015, the Group launched an investment plan aimed at upgrading and reorganizing the entire manufacturing structure in order to preserve our artisanal know-how, support the technological development of the production processes, and improve the quality of the work environment.